-All these assumptions refer to the functions $(\gamma^*_x \Gref)$, which are the densities of the emission distributions with respect to the Lebesgue measure.
+All these assumptions refer to the functions $(\gamma^*_x \Gref)$, which are the densities of the true emission distributions with respect to the Lebesgue measure.
 Hence, the choice of the dominating measure $\lambda$ does not matter as far as regularity conditions are concerned.

 Note that \cite{kruijer2010adaptive} only assumed \textbf{(C3)} outside of a compact set.
-However, since the regularity assumption \textbf{(C1)} implies that $(\gamma^*_x \Gref)$ is continuous, one can assume \textbf{(C3)} for all $y$ without loss of generality.
+However, since the regularity assumption \textbf{(C1)} implies that $(\gamma^*_x \Gref)$ is continuous, one may assume \textbf{(C3)} for all $y$ without loss of generality.

 It is important to note that even though we require some regularity on the emission densities, for instance through the polynomial $L$ and the constants $\beta$ and $\tau$, we do not need to know them to construct our estimator, thus making it adaptive.